William Sharman Crawford

 William Sharman Crawford (1780–1861) was an Irish landowner who, in the Parliament of the United Kingdom, championed a democratic franchise, a devolved legislature for Ireland, and the interests of the Irish tenant farmer.
 As a Radical representing first, with Daniel O'Connell's endorsement, Dundalk (1835-1837) and then, with the support of Chartists, the English constituency of Rochdale (1841–1852) he introduced bills to codify and extend in Ireland the Ulster tenant right.
 In his last electoral contest, standing on the platform of the all-Ireland Tenant Right League in 1852 he failed to unseat the Conservative and Orange party in Down, his native county.

 Early life

+William Sharman Crawford was born on 3 September 1780 at Moira Castle, County Down, the son of William Sharman, landlord, Volunteer colonel and member of the Irish parliament.
+William Sharman was a leading member of the radical wing of the Volunteer movement who continued, after the grant of legislative independence in 1782, to press for Catholic emancipation and democratic reform.

+In 1783, William Sharman chaired the Volunteer convention at Dungannon and assisted by the town's exceptional broad, if still exclusively protestant, "potwalloper" franchise, was returned with William Todd Jones to the Irish House of Commons as a Member for Lisburn.
+He did not stand again in 1790, but remained active as a Volunteers, presiding over their Fall of the Bastille celebrations in Belfast in 1791, and their second Dungannon convention in 1793.

-William Sharman Crawford was born on 3 September 1780 at Moira Castle, County Down, the son of William Sharman who had been a colonel in the Irish Volunteer movement and for many years the member for Lisburn in the Irish parliament.
-In 1819 he sold the family estates, which he had inherited in 1803, and moved to Dublin where he became a patron of the philanthropic Royal Dublin Society.
-Eight years later he returned to Co.
-Down as the heir to the estates of his brother-in-law Arthur Johnston Crawford of Crawfordsburn, whose name, Crawford, he added (by royal licence) to his own.
+William Sharman died in 1803.
+In 1819 his son sold the family estates and moved to Dublin where he became a patron of the philanthropic Royal Dublin Society.
+Eight years later he returned to County Down as the heir to the estates of his brother-in-law Arthur Johnston Crawford of Crawfordsburn, whose name, Crawford, he added (by royal licence) to his own.